WormBase/db-migration/_sources/user/commands.txt

    This command will execute each step of the build:

-   1. Extract all .ace files from the ACeDB databsae for the current release.
+   1. Extract all .ace files from the ACeDB database for the current release.
    2. Compress all .ace files
    3. Convert .ace files to EDN logs
    4. Sort all EDN logs by timestamp
-   5. Create the Datomic datbase
+   5. Create the Datomic database
    6. Import the EDN logs into the Datomic database
    7. Run a QA report on the database